Ralph Lawler: Life and career

-Lawler was born in Ohio and raised in Peoria, Illinois.
+Lawler was born and raised in Peoria, Illinois.
 His broadcasting career began in the 1960s upon graduating from Bradley University in his hometown.
 Lawler initially worked as a sports announcer at 1440 KPRO in Riverside, California and did some announcing at the Riverside International Raceway nearby.
 From there, Lawler went on to work in Philadelphia, where he broadcast games for the Flyers of the National Hockey League, the 76ers of the National Basketball Association, the Phillies of Major League Baseball, Big 5 college basketball, and Temple college football.
 He also worked as a sports reporter for then-CBS station WCAU-TV, before returning to Southern California for good in the late 1970s, calling the San Diego Conquistadors of the American Basketball Association and the San Diego Chargers of the National Football League.

-Lawler has worked with Basketball Hall of Famer and current ESPN/ABC commentator Bill Walton, on locally televised Clippers broadcasts.
+Lawler has worked with Basketball Hall of Famer and current ESPN/ABC commentator Bill Walton.
 Their broadcasts were wildly popular among Clippers (and many NBA) fans, because of their witty banter.
 Walton left the Clippers to work exclusively with ABC/ESPN when the two networks acquired the NBA broadcasts in 2002.
 Lawler's biggest broadcasting influences included Irv Kaze, a former sports executive (who had a stint as a San Diego Clippers general manager and hired Lawler in 1978) and long-time Los Angeles-area sports talk show host, before he died in 2003; and Los Angeles Lakers voice, Chick Hearn, who like Lawler, grew up in Illinois before moving on to Southern California.
 Lawler and former Clippers guard Shaun Livingston are alumni of Peoria (Central) High School.
 Lawler had previously worked on Clippers telecasts on Prime Ticket/Fox Sports West alongside former Clipper player and former color analyst, Mike Smith, over 15 seasons from 2002 to 2017.
 He worked alongside former San Antonio Spurs player Bruce Bowen, during the 2017/18 season.

 Unlike other announcers who use headsets while calling the game, Lawler relies exclusively on a handheld microphone during games.
 His reasoning for it is because he feels he has "much more control over the microphone by holding it."
 He also added "I've been doing it so long that if I wear a headset, I don't know what to do with my hands."

 Lawler and his wife, Jo, have three grown children and seven grandchildren.

 On March 3, 2016, Lawler was honored with a star on the Hollywood Walk of Fame.
 Clippers coach Doc Rivers and several players attended the ceremony.

 On September 12, 2018, Lawler announced he would retire at the end of the 2018–19 season.
 He has missed only three games in his 40-year career.

 On February 15, 2019, Lawler was named the 2019 winner of the Curt Gowdy Media Award for electronic media by the Naismith Memorial Basketball Hall of Fame.